Heavy Bleeding and Endometrial Hyperplasia

 • Reduce exposure to endocrine-disrupting chemicals found in certain plastics, pesticides, and household products.

-Xenoestrogen are chemicals that imitates estrogen that can activate or block estrogen receptors in various tissues of the body, including the ovaries, uterus, and brain.
+Xenoestrogen are chemicals that imitate estrogen that can activate or block estrogen receptors in various tissues of the body, including the ovaries, uterus, and brain.

 Xenoestrogens are serious environmental hazards that can disrupt hormonal function in all people and accumulate and persist in our fatty tissue for decades.